Our Nutrition Improvement (PDF 8.55 MB)

 We've set out the challenges of achieving our ambitious nutrition goals over 2010-2020.
 See Downloads for an accessible version.

-The fundamentals that underpin our nutrition strategy and how we make decisions and work with others across our Nutrition and Ice Cream businesses.
+The fundamentals that underpin our strategy and how we make decisions and work with others across our Nutrition and Ice Cream businesses.

 We believe in offering healthier options that are affordable and accessible to all, and we’re continuously improving the nutritional profile of our foods and refreshment products.

 It’s important to us that everything we do is underpinned by leading-edge science.
 Our nutrition standards follow international dietary guidelines and apply to our whole portfolio – covering every country, brand and product.

 We also believe it’s our duty to have clear principles to ensure we’re responsible in our marketing, labelling and communications with consumers.

 We are one of the world’s largest food businesses and we’re taking action to help shape a global food system that’s fair for everyone and the planet.
 We’re driving this through our Future Foods Positive Nutrition Action Plan (PDF 257.63 KB).
 But we know we can’t transform the food system alone, so we advocate and partner with others to drive change.

 Our brands aim to be part of the solution for healthier people and planet.
 Hellmann’s, for instance, aims to help people ‘make taste, not waste’ by tackling food waste.
 Knorr is ‘reinventing food for humanity’ by motivating people to change the world by changing what’s on their plate, alongside its focus on sustainable sourcing.
 The Vegetarian Butcher wants to ‘sacrifice nothing’, and Horlicks aims to ‘nourish a billion lives’, while Wall’s heart-shaped logo (and company) stands for bringing happiness to the whole community, with consciously produced ice cream that's good for people and the planet.